Skip to content

 Getting Started with ADOxx

-ADOxx offers you a wide range of various functionality for implementing your modelling toolkit:
+ADOxx offers you a wide range of various functionalities for implementing your modelling tool:

-• Full-fledged, Professional and Personalised Modelling Tool: Build your full-fledged, professional and personalized modelling tool and link it into your specific application environment.
+• Professional modelling tool: Build your full-fledged, professional and personalized modelling tool and link it into your specific application environment.

-• Individual and Domain-Specific Graphical Modelling Language: Develop your individual and domain-specific graphical modelling language, by developing your syntax, semantic and graphical notation for your modelling concepts.
+• Graphical modelling language: Develop your individual and domain-specific graphical modelling language, by developing your syntax, semantic and graphical notation for your modelling concepts.

-• Pre-developed Platform Functionalities: Use vast pre-developed functionalities to enrich your modelling language with available or self-written algorithms and mechanisms to enhance your model editor to become a full-fledged modelling tool.
+• Model processing functionalities: Use vast pre-developed functionalities to enrich your modelling language with available or self-written algorithms and mechanisms to enhance your model editor to become a full-fledged modelling tool.

-• Professional Modelling Tool: Create your own professional modelling tool by packing your code into an installable and distributable software package.
+• Modelling tool packaging: Create your own professional modelling tool by packing your code into an installable and distributable software package.

 Structure of Documentation